Age

 How age is actually calculated

-Age sounds simple - "subtract the dates" - but it gets tricky when months have different lengths and leap years show up.
+Age sounds simple.
+Subtract the dates.
+It gets tricky the moment you notice that months have different lengths and leap years exist.
 We use the standard calendar-age method:

-- Compute the leftover days using the length of the previous month in the reference year - this handles leap Februaries and 30-vs-31-day months correctly.
+4. Compute the leftover days using the length of the previous month in the reference year, which handles leap Februaries and 30-vs-31-day months correctly.

 When to use an age calculator